pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`procedural_caves_cellular`

-This code generates a random cave using cellular automata and displays it using the Arcade library.
-It allows the player to move around within the cave environment.
-The cave map is created based on a grid, and each grid location is represented as a sprite.
-The player can move using arrow keys, and the camera scrolls to follow the player's movements.
-The program also includes timing for drawing and processing operations.
+This example demonstrates the concept of procedural generation using cellular automata to create random cave levels in a game.
+The cellular automata algorithm iterates through a grid, updating cell states based on certain rules (birth and death limits) and their neighbors' states.
+By applying this algorithm multiple times, it generates intricate cave structures in the game environment, giving a natural and unpredictable appearance to the levels.
+The player can interact with the generated cave system, moving around and exploring the environment within the game.

 pymunk_box_stacks.py
 --------------------